-Our food sampling activities play an important role in monitoring the microbiological quality of food sold locally and helps us verify that the food business operators have effective food hygiene Food is sampled according to a programme co-ordinated through the controls in place.
-Staffordshire and Shropshire Food Liaison Group, together with colleagues at the regional Public Health England laboratory at Good Hope Hospital, Birmingham.
+Our food sampling activities play an important role in monitoring the microbiological quality of food sold locally and helps us verify that the food business operators have effective food hygiene controls in place.
+Food is sampled according to a programme co-ordinated through the Staffordshire and Shropshire Food Liaison Group, together with colleagues at the regional Public Health England laboratory at Good Hope Hospital, Birmingham.
 Members of the group implement national, cross-regional and local sampling initiatives based on national intelligence and incidents.
-Classification: NULBC UNCLASSIFIED Page 11 of 20